- 1 Introduction

 If you are an M.S. student, typically there is no special prerequisite.
 We can redefine and adapt the project based on your skills.
 However, if you have background in signal processing, VLSI or linear algebra is a super plus!
 The scope and focus of projects are wide.
 You can choose to work on:

-- Exploring various applications
+- Exploring various embedded/IoTs applications

-- Algorithmic design (Matlab/ Python)
+- Algorithmic design and optimizations (Matlab/ Python)

-- Hardware and architectural design
+- Hardware and digital architecture design

 - FPGA prototyping (SystemVerilog/ VHDL)